laminlabs/lamindb/README.md

 ln.Artifact.filter(ulabels=my_experiment, suffix=".fasta").to_dataframe()  # query with ulabel and suffix
 ```

-If you have a structured dataset like a `DataFrame`, an `AnnData`, or any other array, you can additionally validate the **content** of the dataset _while_ inferring annotations from it.
+If you have a structured dataset like a `DataFrame`, an `AnnData`, or another array, you can validate the content of the dataset (and parse annotations).
 Here is an example for a dataframe: [docs.lamin.ai/introduction#validate-an-artifact](https://docs.lamin.ai/introduction#validate-an-artifact).

 ## Docs